roundedrectangle/SailDiscord/README.md

 	- The fix has been found, and it turns out very simple.
 Open the project in Sailfish IDE, right click on it in the file structure and click Run QMake.
 - You might need to `cd` into the build folder, run `sfdk config target=<a target>` and then `sfdk build-shell --maintain`, finally inside that shell run `python3 -m pip install --upgrade pip`.

+### Code Design

+- When sharing IDs between Python and QML, we convert them to strings.
+QML can mess up large integers so we use strings.
+We never really operate IDs in QML except for sending them back to Python in exchange for other data.

 ## Credits

 The code is based on: